ovro-lwa/EveryBeam/python/readme.md

     -DBUILD_WITH_PYTHON=On

-Once installed, make sure that the installed `everybeam.cpython` shared object is on you `PYTHONPATH`.
+Once installed, make sure that the installed `everybeam.cpython` shared object is on your `PYTHONPATH`.
 Check if everything works by running

     python3 -c "import everybeam"